andrewjc/Quake3e-HD/dev-docs/PHASE_2.md

-# Phase 2: Structured Scene Representation with drawSurf_t
+# Phase 2: Portal-Based Visibility System with Scene Graph

 ## Executive Summary

-Phase 2 transforms the immediate-mode surface processing into a data-driven architecture by implementing a structured `drawSurf_t` representation.
-This phase decouples scene traversal from rendering, enabling efficient sorting, batching, and future lighting optimizations while maintaining compatibility with existing Quake 3 content.
+Phase 2 implements a portal-based visibility system inspired by DOOM 3 BFG's area/portal architecture, replacing Quake 3's PVS (Potentially Visible Set) with a more flexible and efficient visibility determination system.
+This phase introduces areas connected by portals, a hierarchical scene graph for spatial queries, and structured `drawSurf_t` representation that enables efficient sorting, batching, and culling.
+The system maintains backward compatibility while providing superior performance for indoor environments and dynamic visibility changes.

 ## Current State Analysis